AlexanderMac/n-custom-errors/readme.md

   - `name` - error name, **required**, must be an unique.
 Name must be without `Error` postfix.
   - `statusCode` - http status code for error.
-  - `messageTemplate` - template for a message, must contains parameters in the following format: `${objectName} is not found`.
+  - `messageTemplate` - template for a message, must contains parameters in the following format: `${objectName} not found`.
 To pass the parameters to the template, parameters must be an object with defined properties: `customErrors.getObjectNotFoundError({ objectName: 'user' })`.
-If parameters is a string, than this string will be used in an error message without template: `customErrors.getObjectNotFoundError('User with a name user1 is not found, please use another filter')`.
+If parameters is a string, than this string will be used in an error message without template: `customErrors.getObjectNotFoundError('User with a name user1 not found, please use another filter')`.

 - **isKnownError(err)**<br>
 Returns `true` if `err` is a registered custom error, `false` otherwise.